CELLBASED FUR AND WOOL

-We’ve started our -self funded- (ad-) venture in late 2017 with the idea to use our IP on how to grow and scale human hairfollicles inseparable attached to surrounding skin tissue and translate these methods to laboratory grown biomaterials such as fur, wool and exotic skins.
+We’ve started our -self funded- (ad-) venture in late 2017 with the idea to use our IP on how to grow and scale human hairfollicles inseparable attached to surrounding „tissues“ and translate these methods to laboratory grown biomaterials such as fur and wool.

 HOW TO „BIOPRINT“ FUR